covcom/205CDE/01 C9 IDE/README.md

 # The Cloud9 IDE

 Nowadays everything is on the cloud.
 This includes your integrated development environment (IDE).
-In this module we'll use [Cloud9](https://c9.io/) as our platform to learn web development.
+In this module, we'll use [Cloud9](https://c9.io/) as our platform to learn web development.
 Compared with traditional IDEs such as [Aptana Studio](http://www.aptana.com/) cloud-based tools such as C9 offers the following advantages, among many others:

 * Minimized maintenance efforts.
 * Better access your code, virtually from everywhere.